Atom-photon dressed states in a waveguide-QED system with multiple giant atoms: General analytical expressions for the atom-photon bound states

 We consider a system where a set of $N_{\mathrm{a}}$ two-level giant atoms is coupled to a finite-bandwidth optical waveguide.
 The waveguide is modeled as an array of $N\to\infty$ optical resonators with center frequency $\omega_c$ and a nearest-neighbor tunnel coupling $J$.
-The $m$th ($m=1,2, \cdots, N_{\mathrm{a}}$) atom couples to $M_m$ resonators simultaneously, as shown in Fig.~\ref{ManyGsys} (It should be emphasized that, for simplicity, Figure \ref{ManyGsys} presents the case of separate atoms as an example, but the following analyses are available for any complex configuration.).
+The $m$th ($m=1,2, \cdots, N_{\mathrm{a}}$) atom couples to $M_m$ resonators simultaneously, as shown in Fig.~\ref{ManyGsys}.
 The total Hamiltonian for this system is ($\hbar=1$)

 where $c_j$ ($c_j^\dagger$) is the annihilation (creation) operator of the photonic mode at the $j$th site. $\sigma_m^{+}=|e\rangle_m\langle g|$ ($\sigma_m^{-}=|g\rangle_m\langle e|$) is the raising (lowering) operator of the $m$th atom. $\Omega_{m}$ is the transition frequency between the ground state $|g \rangle_m$ and the excited state $|e \rangle_m$. $n_{ml}$ is used to label the site connecting to the $l$th coupling point of the $m$th atom, the corresponding atom-photon coupling strength is $g_{ml}$.
 Note that in Eq.~\eqref{SysHamiltonian} we have performed rotating wave approximation by assuming that $\omega_c\simeq\Omega_m$ and that $\omega_c,\Omega_m\gg J, g_{ml}$.